marijnh/Eloquent-JavaScript/20_node.md

 {{index idempotence, "error response"}}

-You may be wondering why trying to delete a nonexistent file returns a success status code, rather than an error.
-When the file that is being deleted is not there, you could say that the request's objective is already fulfilled.
+You may be wondering why trying to delete a nonexistent file returns a success status code rather than an error.
+When the file being deleted is not there, you could say that the request's objective is already fulfilled.
 The ((HTTP)) standard encourages us to make requests _idempotent_, which means that making the same request multiple times produces the same result as making it once.
-In a way, if you try to delete something that's already gone, the effect you were trying to do has been achieved—the thing is no longer there.
+In a way, if you try to delete something that's already gone, the effect you were trying to create has been achieved—the thing is no longer there.

 {{index "file server example", "Node.js", "PUT method"}}